Sepehrman/Algorithms_Coursework/A2/docs/Assignment2.md

 * **Important note**: for each module, after the implementation make sure its provided test cases run flawlessly.
   * running the test cases will give you the grade that you will get for that module.
   * You are **not allowed** to use any STL data structures in your final submission except for `vector` and `list`.
+    * You must use your implemented `Stack` class whenever a stack is required.
+You will lose marks if you use `vector` or `list` in those cases.
   * You are allowed to use the `algorithm` library in the `.cpp` files you implement.

 1. Copy your completed `Stack` implementation from assignment 1 into `src` directory.